techidaily/site-ai-editing-video/source/_posts/updated-in-2024-best-way-to-color-grading-and-color-correction-in-filmora.md

 ![how to use kahoot on zoom](https://images.wondershare.com/filmora/article-images/2022/07/connect-participants-kahoot.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fm0XhU5H8R4?si=cFPk6XK3X3CQSI7Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step3Open the Kahoot! test and share it using Zoom's "Share Screen" feature.
 While your screen is shared, continue to host the Kahoot! as normal.
 To view participants next to your shared screen, we advise selecting Side-by-Side Mode.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/wVVp-GggK3U?si=RJb1ClNQV7GjTu_3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: How to Participate in Kahoot!
 Sessions within a Zoom Meeting